Witch-hunt code review (and other bad CR habits)

 Tags: dsp general thoughts

 This article was written by me – Paweł Świątkowski – on 24 Apr 2017.
-I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account) and also kinda on Twitter.
+I'm on Fediverse (Ruby-flavoured account, Elixir-flavoured account).
 Let's talk.